Marv Levy: Post-coaching career

 Following the Bills' last game of the 2007 season, Levy decided to step down as general manager of the Bills following the expiration of his two-year contract.

 He returned to live in his native Chicago, although he also spent some time in Montreal mentoring then-Alouettes head coach Marc Trestman.
 Levy stated he would be open to returning to coaching if asked.

-In 2000, Levy appeared as a studio analyst at Fox NFL Sunday.
+From 1999-2000, Levy appeared as a studio analyst at Fox NFL Sunday.
 In 2002, he was color commentator for the NFL on FOX with Ron Pitts for select games.

 In 2009, Levy collaborated with Buffalo football historian Jeffrey J. Miller to write a book entitled Game Changers: The Greatest Plays in Buffalo Bills Football History.

 In August 2011, Levy published a second book, Between the Lies, featuring a team based loosely on the Bills and including a quarterback named "Kelly James" progressing to the Super Bowl against a Los Angeles-based team and its take-no-prisoners head coach, while a scandal erupts, placing the integrity of the game at risk.

 A lifelong Chicago Cubs fan, Levy was among a select few people in attendance at both the 1945 World Series, which he attended while on furlough from the Army Air Forces, and the Cubs' next appearance, the 2016 World Series.

 Levy's fourth book, the children's book Go Cubs Go, is about the 2016 series.

 In 2017, he said that he has not paid much attention to professional football in the past several years as of 2017.

 In 2020, Levy assisted The Friends of the National World War II Memorial to convince NFL teams—and the league itself—to recognize the 75th anniversary of the war, honoring veterans at Super Bowl LIV in Miami.

 In 2021, he was inducted into the Canadian Football Hall of Fame.

 In 2022, Levy appeared at the Bills' home opener along with Jim Kelly, his former quarterback.
 Kelly passed the mic to Levy, who led the crowd in the "right here, right now" chant.
 On January 19, 2025, he delivered a pre-recorded message of well-wishes to the Bills squad ahead of its playoff game with the Baltimore Ravens.
+He again sent a pre-recorded statement for the final regular season game at the Bills' home stadium on January 3, 2026.
+He has been a close mentor and friend to former Bills coach Sean McDermott.